GameOn365/SessionSkip/README.md

 SessionSkip
 -----------
-### Warning
+### Warnings
-SessionSkip can allow players to log in as your staff if you do not configure it properly.
+* SessionSkip can allow players to log in as your staff if you do not configure it properly.
 Do not use this plugin if you aren't 100% certain of what you're doing.
+* If you use SessionSkip with a Minecraft version that supports UUIDs, it will cause an offline mode UUID to be used for any players who skip session server authentication.
+If you change your name, your offline mode UUID will also change.

 ### Description
 SessionSkip is a simple BungeeCord plugin to skip authentication with the Minecraft session servers under certain conditions.